The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Machine Learning

 The plasma closure problem has so far been approached as a supervised learning problem, where labelled training data is generated through high-resolution kinetic simulations directly, or from a known analytic closure equation.
-A semi-supervised approach is also applicable, however, utilising techniques such as physics-informed neural networks, where the ML model is trained on both labelled data from simulations and through the values of the governing equations evaluated at `collocation points'. \citep{raissi_physics-informed_2019}
+A semi-supervised approach is also applicable, however, utilising techniques such as physics-informed neural networks \citep{raissi_physics-informed_2019}.

 The goal, then, is to choose the most appropriate techniques from the field of machine learning to train a model for the plasma moment closure able to capture kinetic effects and to be integrated into large-scale plasma simulations without incurring a steep computational cost.
 Although the plasma community has only recently started to appreciate the potential of using machine learning in the closure problem, in this review, we aim to collate several preliminary works.
-Hopefully, the review will inform future efforts and highlight possible research directions.
+We hope the review will inform future efforts and highlight possible research directions.